 The goal is to be comfortable.
 If at some point you do get uncomfortable, then change positions.
 Often, people with the following conditions use this position:

-- Respiratory improvement: Muscus and liquids that ordinarily build up in the sinus area when sleeping are gently pulled away by gravity in this position.
+- Respiratory improvement: Mucus and liquids that ordinarily build up in the sinus area when sleeping is gently pulled away by gravity in this position.
 It opens up the airways and creates easier breathing.

 - Acid reflux: This is another great position for acid reflux as the digestion is able to move downward with ease.